-EDU 325 PRACTICUM / 1 credit
+EDU 325 PRACTICUM I / 1 credit

-This seminar will expose students to the domains of Danielson's Framework for Teaching.
+This seminar will introduce pre-service teachers to the four domains of Charlotte Danielson's Framework for Teaching.
+Course content will focus on organizing content knowledge for student learning, creating environments that are conducive to student learning, developing the instructional skills necessary for guiding student learning, and demonstrating growth within the profession.
 Supervised classroom participation experiences of at least 30 hours in approved settings are required in grades/disciplines appropriate to students' areas of licensure.
-Prerequisite: Documentation of passing scores on all parts of Praxis CORE and a 2.5 G.P.A.
+Prerequisite: Documentation of passing scores on all parts of the Praxis CORE exam (or ACT/SAT scores as described in Transition One) and a 2.75 cumulative GPA.
+Fee required.